dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 It's a [golden thread](https://twitter.com/rachelnabors/status/1647771654519676929?s=20) for anyone in DevRel.
 Please bookmark!

 When I started my first official DevRel role at IBM, the answer to "what do you do at IBM?" never ended in one line as developer advocacy was new to most folks.
 I was tired to explain my role every time so I [wrote a blog to explain](https://medium.com/@dewanahmed/what-i-do-as-a-developer-advocate-at-ibm-da2252179f6).
-If you think that something clever like "I help developers to succeed" or "I educate developers on $someTechnology" would work, be my guest to try it out on someone who never heard of developer relations and then ask them back if they understood what you do from that clever one-liner.
+If you think that something clever like "I help developers to succeed" or "I educate developers on $someTechnology" would work, please try it out on someone who never heard of developer relations and then ask them back if they understood what you do from that clever one-liner.

 ## How did we arrive at this point?